Murder of Krista Harrison: Abduction and murder

 Police sketches of the suspect at the time of Krista Harrison's abduction.

 Eleven-year-old Krista Harrison had been picking up aluminum cans in the Marshallville park with one of her friends.
 The park was about 100 yd from her home.
-It was reported by her friend that a man between 25 and 35 with shoulde-length hair drove up to Harrison in his van, forced her into the vehicle and drove away.
+It was reported by her friend that a man between 25 and 35 with shoulder-length hair drove up to Harrison in his van, forced her into the vehicle and drove away.
 Harrison's companion described the abductor's van to have been a brown or dark red color with round windows on the sides, near the rear.
 After she was kidnapped, volunteers searched for her body across Marshallville to no avail.
 It was initially believed that the man would demand ransom for Krista's return, yet no contact was made.

 Six days later her remains, which were in an advanced stage of decomposition, were discovered next to a shed, in the woods off Township Road 464 in Holmes County, just outside of Loudonville, Ohio.
 This was about 35 miles from the abduction site.
 She had been strangled and sexually assaulted with a vibrator and a large plastic bag had been wrapped around her legs.
 Because of the condition of her remains, police were not able to identify the body until Harrison's father Gerald confirmed that it was his daughter.
 A Budweiser towel, a bloody car seat box, a wad of Harrison's hair, gloves, a plaid shirt and jeans were all found in the vicinity of the dump site.
 Examination of the remains indicated that the body was subjected to high temperatures, which was likely a result of her body being inside the vehicle for a long time during summer weather.
 Harrison was buried in the Maple Grove Cemetery in Marshallville.